kmeyersvt/GreenUpVermont/README.md

 10:52:24 PM  Tunnel connected.
 10:52:25 PM  Project opened!
 You can now use the "Share" or "Device" buttons to view your project.
 ```
-You should also see a url displayed reading `exp://localhost:19001`.
-If the protocol or host do not match, set them accordingly by clicking on the cog icon to the left of the url.
+At this point you will probably see a url like `exp://localhost:19001`.
+It seems more reliable to use a different host.
+Click on the cog icon to the left of the url and set "host" to LAN.
+This appears to be more reliable than localhost or tunnel.
+You should now see a url like `exp://192.168.1.111:19000`.
+Click the restart button in expo.

+At this point you should be able to open the app on your genymotion simulted Android device by clicking `⌘ D` or clicking on the Device icon in the XDE.
+- Note: you must have genymotion running and have started a device before launching the app from expo.